 Olmesartan is an angiotensin II receptor antagonist.
 Olmesartan keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.

-The combination of amlodipine, hydrochlorothiazide, and olmesartan is used to treat high blood pressure (hypertension).
+Amlodipine, hydrochlorothiazide, and olmesartan is a combination medicine used to treat high blood pressure (hypertension).
 This medication is usually given after others have been tried without successful treatment of hypertension.

 Amlodipine, hydrochlorothiazide, and olmesartan may also be used for purposes not listed in this medication guide.